-We are specialised in creating world class coatings for multiple purposes.
+We are specialised in creating world class coatings for various industry applications.

 Let's take a look at how we do it:

 All electrodes are made from two core components: a base and a coating.

 The coating is similar to a varnish, but very different in composition and application method and its purpose is to allow the electrochemical reactions.
 It needs a support which supplies it with the necessary mechanical structure which constitutes the electrode.